 OXFORD STATION (10)

-Oxford Station is a vital gateway to Oxford however it is in need of significant upgrading, both in terms of operational performance and passenger provision.
-Plans to redevelop the station have intensified in the past few years as it has become evident that its long-term needs will soon outstrip its capacity.
+Oxford Station is a gateway to the city, but is in need of significant upgrading, in terms of operational performance and passenger provision.
+Plans to redevelop the station have intensified over the past few years, as it has become clear that long-term needs will soon outstrip the station’s capacity.

 View all development sites...